The Council of Europe project “Free to Speak - Safe to Learn” Democratic Schools for All ended in 2022.

 Individuals are not born with these competences; they need to be learned.
-The project draws on the work done in many schools for a Culture of Democracy and, through the lens of the Framework, aims to provide a “common working language” for schools all over Europe.
+The project drew on the work done in many schools for a Culture of Democracy and, through the lens of the Framework, aims to provide a “common working language” for schools all over Europe.

 The Democratic Schools Network

-Schools are the very heart of the project ‘Free to Speak - Safe to Learn”-Democratic Schools for All’.
-The project wishes to give voice to teachers, students, school leaders and parents across Europe and make known the work they do to develop democratic and inclusive schools.
+Schools are the very heart of the project ‘Free to Speak - Safe to Learn-Democratic Schools for All’.
+The project wishes to give voice to teachers, students, school leaders, and parents across Europe and make known the work they do to develop democratic and inclusive schools.

 Schools across Europe were encouraged to join the Democratic Schools Network.